JavaScript Void Operator: Why Developers Use It in Links

 </html>

 In this code, javascript:void(0) is used in the href to stop the page from reloading or navigating anywhere when the “Submit” link is clicked.
 Instead, the onclick event is used to display hidden content (#extraContent).
-This allows JavaScript to run when the link is clicked, without causing any default browser behavior like reloading.
+This approach treats javascript:void(0) as a pseudo-url in JS programming, letting developers trigger code without reloading the page, and errors can be debugged directly in the browser console.

 Output: